 Fenner Arboretum: A nature-oriented park with wildlife, reptile house, pioneer log cabin, marked trails, nature lectures, and a picnic area.
 Located at 2020 E. Mt.
 Hope, Lansing.
-Open 8 a.m. to 8:30 p.m.
-The nature building is open 9 a.m. to 4 p.m. on weekdays and sometimes on Sunday.
+Open light to dusk.
+The nature building is open 9 a.m. to 4 p.m. on weekdays and sometimes on weekends.
 For information call 483-4224.